nazariyv/blog/posts/necessary-sufficient.md

    $$ RC \Leftrightarrow RS \land CC $$

    This means that $RC$ is true if and only if both $RS$ and $CC$ are true.

-   You can denote $RS \land CC$ with a single letter, like $C$ to make the above statement appear more conventionally, then you have $RC \Leftrightarrow C$.

 ## why is it important?